Ganj Dareh

 Ganj Dareh (Persian: تپه گنج دره; "Treasure Valley" in Persian, or "Treasure Valley Hill" if tepe/tappeh (hill) is appended to the name) is a Neolithic settlement in western Iran.
 It is located in the Harsin County in east of Kermanshah Province, in the central Zagros Mountains.

 Research history

-First discovered in 1965, it was excavated by Canadian archaeologist, Philip Smith during the 1960s and 1970s, for four field seasons.
+First discovered in 1965, it was excavated by Canadian archaeologist Philip Smith during the 1960s and 1970s, for four field seasons.

+In 2017 or 2018, the site was revisited by an Iranian-Danish team of archaeologists under direction of Hojjat Darabi and Tobias Richter.

-The oldest settlement remains on the site date back to ca. 10,000 years ago, and have yielded the earliest evidence for goat domestication in the world.
+The oldest settlement remains on the site date back to c.
+8200 BC, and have yielded the earliest evidence for goat domestication in the world.
 The only evidence for domesticated crops found at the site so far is the presence of two-row barley.

-The remains have been classified into five occupation levels, from A, at the top, to E.
+The remains have been classified into five occupation levels, from A at the top, to E.

 Ceramics

 Ganj Dareh is important in the study of Neolithic ceramics in Luristan and Kurdistan.
 This is a period beginning in the late 8th millennium, and continuing to the middle of the 6th millennium BC.
 Also, the evidence from two other excavated sites nearby is important, from Tepe Guran, and Tepe Sarab (shown on the map in this article).
 They are all located southwest of Harsin, on the Mahidasht plain, and in the Hulailan valley.

 At Ganj Dareh, two early ceramic traditions are evident.
 One is based on the use of clay for figurines and small geometric pieces like cones and disks.
 These are dated ca. 7300-6900 BC.

 The other ceramic tradition originated in the use of clay for mud-walled buildings (ca. 7300 BC).
 These traditions are also shared by Tepe Guran, and Tepe Sarab.
 Tepe Asiab is also located near Tepe Sarab, and may be the earliest of all these sites.
 Both sites appear to have been seasonally occupied.
 Another site from the same period is Chia Jani, also in Kermanshah.
 Chia Jani is located about 60 km southwest from Ganj Dareh.

 Ali Kosh is also a related site of the Neolithic period.